 In the brain, a region called the ventral tegmental area (VTA) communicates with the nucleus accumbens to regulate the system’s reward response, which is a circuit telling us that certain activities – such as eating, drinking, and sex – are pleasurable.

 Thus, they “encourage” us to keep performing them.
 This reward mechanism is, in part, what ensures that we thrive and keep on reproducing.

 The nerve cells that make up the VTA secrete dopamine, another neurotransmitter, which regulates the sensation of pleasure.
-Dopamine released in the brain makes us feel good when we perform activities correlated with survival, but abnormal levels of this neurotransmitter have also been linked to addiction and substance abuse.
+Dopamine released in the brain makes us feel good when we perform activities correlated with survival, but abnormal levels of this neurotransmitter have also been linked to

 Dr. Malenka and team were interested in understanding why dopamine is sometimes released abnormally, causing undesirable effects, and what other factors are implicated in the complex reward response mechanism of the brain.